pandoc-ext/fonts-and-alignment/test/input.md

 ## Block-Level Alignment

-The `.pfa-block-*` utilities control the horizontal positioning of a fenced Div as a whole, without affecting the internal text alignment of its contents.
+The `.pfa-block-*` utilities control the horizontal positioning of a Fenced Div as a whole, without affecting the internal text alignment of its contents.
 This allows the block itself to be positioned independently of how text is arranged within it.

 ### Left-Aligned Block